algolia/shopify-seo/README.md

 # Shopify x Algolia SEO
 This repository contains a script that synchronize records positions in collections between Shopify and Algolia for SEO purposes.
-This script goes through all the shop published collections and update manually the product orders of these collections to match the order rendered by Algolia on the collection pages.
+This script goes through all the shop published collections and updates manually the order of the first products to match the order rendered by Algolia on the collection pages.

 ## Setup